grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 xk6-browser/01-browser/02-contexts.md

 ## Example

-In a newly created browser, this method will return zero browser contexts.
+This method will return zero browser contexts for a Browser just created.

 <!-- eslint-skip -->